NEW ORIENTAL EDUCATION & TECHNOLOGY GROUP INC.

 A SURVEY OF PROVINCIAL PRC REGULATIONS ON DISTRIBUTION OF RESIDUAL ASSETS

-UPON PRIVATE SCHOOLS’ LIQUIDATION
+UPON PRIVATE SCHOOLS LIQUIDATION

-No.
+No. |

-Local Regulations
+Local Regulations |

-Relevant Provisions
+Relevant Provisions |

-No. of New Oriental
+No. of New Oriental | |||

-Upon the termination of a private school, after the schools’ debts are paid off in accordance with laws and regulations, the school’s sponsors should be entitled to receive the residual assets pro rata.
+1. | Chongqing Opinions on Promoting the Development of Private Education (2008), adopted by Chongqing Municipality Government | Upon the termination of a private school, after the schools debts are paid off in accordance with laws and regulations, the schools sponsors should be entitled to receive the residual assets pro rata.
+(Paragraph 4, Subsection 4, Article II.) |

-1
+1 | |||

-2. Hebei Rules for Private Education (2001), adopted by the Standing Committee of the Hebei Provincial People’s Congress
+2. | Hebei Rules for Private Education (2001), adopted by the Standing Committee of the Hebei Provincial Peoples Congress | After the payment of liquidations fees, a schools remaining assets shall be disposed in the following order:

 (1) paying refundable tuitions to students;